cleecoloma/reading-notes/Code-201/class-01.md

 ### Semantics
 1. Why should you use an <h1> element over a <span> element to display a top level heading?
 2. What are the benefits of using semantic tags in our HTML?
+  > Using semantic tags explains the purpose of the element tag and they help with Search Engine Optimization (SEO).

 ### What is Javascript?
 1. Describe 2 things that require JavaScript in the Browser?